pluralsh/documentation/pages/plural-features/workbenches/tools.md

 ### Cloud

-Cloud tools are backed by a **cloud connection** (an IAM role or credential set stored in Plural) and give the agent SQL-queryable access to cloud-provider data via [CloudQuery](https://www.cloudquery.io/).
+Cloud tools are backed by a **cloud connection** (an IAM role or credential set stored in Plural) and give the agent SQL-queryable access to cloud-provider data via Plural's Steampipe-based cloud query service.

 Rather than asking the LLM to reason about cloud state from natural language descriptions, the agent uses three dedicated tools to work with cloud data precisely: